lenlaw/compute_game_of_life_deterministic/README.md

 # Description

-This implementation is heavily based on the [Official Bevy example of Conway's Game Of Life](https://github.com/bevyengine/bevy/blob/a31ebdc1a68c1782a18d2224133d10e889800485/examples/shader/compute_shader_game_of_life.rs)
+This implementation is heavily based on the [Official Bevy example of Conway's Game Of Life](https://github.com/bevyengine/bevy/blob/a31ebdc1a68c1782a18d2224133d10e889800485/examples/shader/compute_shader_game_of_life.rs).
+However, the official example is not Conway's Game of Life due to it being non-deterministic.
+In Conway's Game Of Life the following is true

+'The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.[nb 1]
+Each generation is a pure function of the preceding one.
+The rules continue to be applied repeatedly to create further generations.'
+[Conway's Game Of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules)

 ## License